 - Justified by all the Designer Babies roaming around, Magic Plastic Surgery, and by the pro-long life extension treatments that can make a hardened military officer that is over 40 years old look like he is barely out of high school.

-- Dorian Gray in Oscar Wilde's The Picture of Dorian Gray is described as intoxicatingly, androgynously beautiful sweet blond boy.
+- Dorian Gray in Oscar Wilde's The Picture of Dorian Gray is described as an intoxicatingly, androgynously beautiful and sweet blond boy.

 - Aramis in The Three Musketeers is described as being as pretty as a woman.
 Of course, he's the one of the Musketeers who's most popular with women.